visionik/vContext/vAgenda-extension-playbooks.md

 ## Overview

-ACE (Agentic Context Engineering) is a way to make an agent’s “working context” improve over time **without** changing model weights.
+Playbooks are a way to make an agent’s “working context” improve over time **without** changing model weights.

 If these concepts feel difficult to understand, it’s partly because they are, and partly because this spec still has room to improve.
-ACE playbooks are a very new and evolving concept, and initial implementations are only just starting to be attempted and tested.
+Playbooks are a very new and evolving concept, and initial implementations are only just starting to be attempted and tested.

+The playbook concept in this extension is based on the paper "Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models" (arXiv:2510.04618): https://arxiv.org/abs/2510.04618

 In vAgenda terms:
 - TodoLists cover **short-term memory** (what to do next).
 - Plans cover **medium-term memory** (what/why/how for a piece of work).
-- ACE playbooks cover **long-term memory**: reusable strategies, rules-of-thumb, and warnings that persist across runs.
+- Playbooks cover **long-term memory**: reusable strategies, rules-of-thumb, and warnings that persist across runs.

-### What ACE does
+### What playbooks do

-ACE playbooks capture long-term **lessons learned**.
+Playbooks capture long-term **lessons learned**.

-Where TodoLists and Plans primarily record **what** was (or will be) done and **why**, ACE playbooks record higher-level guidance such as:
+Where TodoLists and Plans primarily record **what** was (or will be) done and **why**, playbooks record higher-level guidance such as:
 - what tends to work,
 - what tends to fail,
 - what to try next,
 - and what to avoid.

-Importantly, ACE is designed to be **log-like and reversible**: old guidance is not silently overwritten.
+Importantly, playbooks are designed to be **log-like and reversible**: old guidance is not silently overwritten.
 Instead, entries are refined, superseded, deduplicated, or quarantined so that tools (and humans) can see how the playbook evolved over time.

-ACE treats long-term context as a curated set of **entries** that can be:
+Playbooks treat long-term context as a curated set of **entries** that can be:
 - appended (growth),
 - refined (revision),
 - deduplicated,